jdoleary/Spellmasons/docs/TasksCurrent.md

+- Also please nerf debilitate and freeze.
+As they are, these spells break the game.
+Its particularly unsatisfying in multiplayer because players can infinitely cycle AOE freezes without breaking a sweat. from Scojbo steam review
+- https://steamcommunity.com/app/1618380/eventcomments/3780245614663287146/ Found a new bug while playing multiplayer, my friend used a bunch of radius spells like splash, target kind, over and over and tried to nuke the map while everything was already dead.
+While we were waiting for everything to link together he got bored and I told him everything was already dead.
+He just hopped into the portal and we loaded into the next level.
+We could still hear the sound of the spell from the last level linking.
+All of a sudden I get nuked from a random spell while I was waiting for him to spawn.
 - scojbo — Yesterday at 8:48 PM
 Any world in which we can add an option for increased difficulty?
 Solo player gets pretty easy after a couple runs, and multiplayer does not scale well currently (its WAY WAY easier than solo).